The Brauer trees of unipotent blocks: Determination of the trees

 For the Suzuki groups ${}^2B_2(q^2)$ and the Ree groups ${}^2G_2(q^2)$, the Frobenius eigenvalue corresponding to each unipotent character is known by \cite{Bru}.
 It is enough to locate a single non-real character to fix the planar embedding.
 One can take this character to be a non-real cuspidal character occurring in the cohomology of the Coxeter variety and proceed as before to get the trees given in \cite{Cra3}.
 Note that for these groups the Coxeter variety is $1$-dimensional, therefore its cohomology is torsion-free and $\Omega^2 k$ is isomophic in $kG\mstab$ to the generalized $(q^2)$-eigenspace of $F^2$ in $\Rgc(\rX(c),k)$ (when $d$ is not the Coxeter number).

 We now consider the Ree groups ${}^2F_4(q^2)$, whose Brauer trees have been determined in \cite{Hi90} using the parametrization given in \cite{Ma}, but not using Lusztig's parametrization.

 Here, there are three trees that are not lines.
 One of them corresponds to the case solved in \cite{Du4}, and another one is similar to\ \S\ref{se:E7d14}.
 The only block which deserves a specific treatment is the principal $\ell$-block with $\ell \mid (q^4+\sqrt2q^3+q^2+\sqrt2q+1)$ (so, $q$ is a $24$-th root of unity modulo $\ell$).
-Let $\eta$, $i$ and $\theta$ be the roots of unity in $\OC$ congruent to $q^{15}$, $q^6$ and $q^{16}$ modulo $\ell$ respectively.
+Let $\eta$, $i$ and $\theta$ be the roots of unity in $\OC$ having the same image as respectively $q^{15}$, $q^6$ and $q^{16}$ in the residue field $k$.

 A (Hecke) argument gives the real stem of the Brauer tree as shown in Figure \ref{2F4} as well as the two edges for the ${}^2B_2$-series.

 We consider the two generalized `mod- $\ell$-eigenspaces' of $F^2$ on the cohomology of the Coxeter variety given by